 B2Bpay works in a similar way to RewardPay, in that it makes payments to the ATO on behalf of businesses, using EFT or BPAY.
 Fees are charged based on the type of card used to send the payment to B2Bpay, starting at a 1.2% surcharge for using a standard Visa or Mastercard (1.55% for premium and corporate cards), and rising to 2.2% for Amex cards and 2.4% for Diners Club.
 As with RewardPay, points are earned at the normal rate, not the government rate, for credit card payments, the government's surcharge is avoided, and the B2B surcharge is usually tax-deductible for businesses.

-Working out if it's worth using credit cards to earn rewards on tax payments
+Is it worth using credit cards to earn rewards on tax payments?

 Also, if your card has a monthly or annual points cap, make sure that the payment you're making will not see you exceeding the cap, otherwise you may receive significantly fewer points than you expected.